 “I think I made the most of my time.
 It’s true that I didn’t manage to fulfil the dream I came for was very close but I chose a different path.”

-The Slovakian midfielder made the choice to join La Liga side Almeria, but is yet to actually appear for his new club.
+The Slovakian midfielder made the choice to join La Liga side Almeria, but as yet has only appeared for their reserves.
 The grass isn’t always greener…